McMasterRS/lm_building-modern-SPAs/navigation-bar.md

 {% endraw %}
 ```

 We created a custom `TabPanel` component that will house the content of each tab in our panel.
 We also made use of the MUI `Tabs` component with several children `Tab` components containing the label of each tab.
 The `handleChange` function allows the user to easily switch between the tabs by clicking on the desired label.
 Currently, each tab panel contains a simple string.
-We will add stylized form controls to some of the panels in a later section of this workshop.
+We will add styled form controls to some of the panels in a later section of this workshop.

 ### Create the Settings Page
 Start by creating a CSS style for the settings page.
 Add the following lines to `styles/Home.module.css`: